 A 2:49 marathon runner (back in the day), Lewis is the producer, writer and director of That Golden Distance, a regional Emmy-winning documentary about the Boston Marathon during the 1930s and ‘40s, and the author of Young at Heart: The Story of Johnny Kelley, Boston’s Marathon Man, published by Rounder Books.

 Most recently, Professor Lewis wrote, directed and co-produced Paul Laurence Dunbar: Beyond the Mask.
-This two-hour documentary about the life and legacy of the first African American writer to achieve national and international fame has aired on many PBS affiliates, screened at festivals in Toronto, San Francisco and Atlanta, and been presented at the National Underground Railroad Freedom Center in Cincinnati and the Wright Museum of African American History in Detroit.
-More than a dozen of Professor Lewis’s former students made contributions to the project, filming at locations throughout the U.S., editing, composing music and assisting with research.
-The winner of a regional Emmy Award for Historical Documentary, major funding came from the National Endowment for the Humanities and Ohio Humanities.
+This two-hour documentary about the life and legacy of the first African American poet to gain national and international fame has aired on many PBS affiliates, screened at film festivals in Toronto, San Francisco, Los Angeles and Chicago, and been presented at the National Civil Rights Museum in Memphis, the National Underground Railroad Freedom Center in Cincinnati, the Wright Museum of African American History in Detroit, and the Atlanta History Center.
+More than a dozen of Professor Lewis’s former students made contributions to the project, filming at locations throughout the U.S., editing, assisting with research, and composing music.
+The winner of a regional Emmy Award, major funding was provided by the National Endowment for the Humanities and Ohio Humanities.

-For 15 years, Lewis served as the founding faculty coordinator of Shootout, the Media School’s annual 48-hour filmmaking competition.
-More than 300 students take part in this event each year.
+For 15 years, Professor Lewis served as the founding faculty coordinator of Shootout, the Media School's annual 48 hour filmmaking competition.
+An average of more than 25 teams and more than 300 students take part in this event each year.

 Frederick Lewis is a recipient of the Presidential Teacher Award, Ohio University’s highest honor for transformative teaching, curriculum innovation and mentoring.
 He is passionately committed to experiential learning.
 Quoth Confucius, “Tell me and I forget, show me and I remember.
 Let me do and I understand.”